 Media scrub is proactive reading of all the disks to detect and fix media errors before they cause issues during a reconstruction or double errors.
 While, this significantly reduces the number of issues caused by such errors, it cannot prevent all the errors.

-- Data ONTAP will mark the volume or aggregate involved as 'inconsistent' and ignore the medium error.
+- Data ONTAP marks the volume or aggregate involved as 'inconsistent' and ignores the medium error.

 PANIC: raid volfsm: vol vol_8TB_u33: fatal multi-disk error. in process config_thread

-Note: Data ONTAP will not allow the storage system to boot with this volume online at this point, since the medium error might cause metadata corruption.
+Note: Data ONTAP will not allow the storage system to boot with this volume online at this point, as the medium error might cause metadata corruption.

 - The user can manually start wafliron on the affected volume or reboot the storage system and run wafl_check on the affected volume.

-- After the reconstruction completes, a scrub will be started to clear any further double errors.
+- After the reconstruction completes, a scrub is started to clear any further double errors.

 - After the scrub completes, the 'ignore medium error mode' will be cleared on the volume.